 Managing Depression Among Residents

-This tells you the percent of patients demonstrating symptoms of depression.
+This tells you the percent of patients showing symptoms of depression.
+Increased levels of depression could reveal worse patient care.

 Appropriate Vaccine Usage